treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add ssh key to the Raspberry Pi

-To add your SSH key to your Raspberry Pi, run: `treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).
+To add your SSH key to your Raspberry Pi, run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).
+You will be prompted to type in the password for pi user, please type in `raspberry` as default password.

 ### Log in by Root